wp-plugins/easy-image-collage/readme.txt

 * The very first version of the Easy Image Collage plugin

 == Upgrade notice ==

+= 1.3 =
+Major update, recommended for everyone!

 = 1.2 =
 Update to ensure everything works like it should for Firefox users